An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Elliptic dif ference equations

-We will refer to the dimension of the matrix $A$ as the {\em order} of the corresponding difference equation.
+We will refer to the dimension of the matrix $A$ as the {\em order} of the corresponding dif\/ference equation.
 We note the following fact about nonsingular meromorphic matrices.

 \begin{prop} Let $M(z)$ be a nonsingular meromorphic matrix.
-Then $M(z)^{-1}$ is also a nonsingular meromorphic matrix, and if the coefficients of $M(z)$ are meromorphic $p$-theta functions of multiplier $\mu(z)$, then those of $M(z)^{-1}$ are meromorphic $p$-theta functions of multiplier $\mu(z)^{-1}$. \end{prop}
+Then $M(z)^{-1}$ is also a~nonsingular meromorphic matrix, and if the coefficients of $M(z)$ are meromorphic $p$-theta functions of multiplier $\mu(z)$, then those of $M(z)^{-1}$ are meromorphic $p$-theta functions of multiplier~$\mu(z)^{-1}$. \end{prop}

-\begin{proof} Indeed, the coefficients of the adjoint matrix $\det(M(z))M(z)^{-1}$ are minors of $M(z)$, and thus, as polynomials in meromorphic functions, are meromorphic; this continues to hold after multiplying by the meromorphic function $\det(M(z))^{-1}$.
+\begin{proof} Indeed, the coef\/f\/icients of the adjoint matrix $\det(M(z))M(z)^{-1}$ are minors of $M(z)$, and thus, as polynomials in meromorphic functions, are meromorphic; this continues to hold after multiplying by the meromorphic function $\det(M(z))^{-1}$.
 For the second claim, if

 then

 \end{proof}